-The applicant must provide evidence of continuous improvement in teaching through a demonstration of multi-year achievement in the required and selected teaching excellence criteria as mentored by the appropriate Teaching Excellence Focus Groups.
+The applicant must provide evidence of continuous improvement in teaching through a demonstration of multi-year achievement in the required and selected teaching excellence criteria as evaluated using the Teaching Excellence Scorecard requirements.

 3. Professional Activities

 A. Criteria

 - 1. Quality-refereed publications, refereed presentations delivered at professional meetings, and juried creative works based on college-specific requirements as defined in chapter 3 and developed since the last promotion - 2.
 Significance-applicant is a significant contributor to the identified works - 3.
 Research-based scholarship (as defined by each college in chapter 3)